What is Melasma: Symptoms, Causes and Treatment

 What are the causes of melasma?

-Possible causes of melasma include:
+Some of the Possible causes of melasma include:

 Antiseizure medicines